Sculptor Capital Management

+On November 17, 2023, Rithm Capital completed the purchase of Sculptor Capital Management for approximately $719.8 million.

 Structure

 In 2021, Jimmy Levin was appointed CEO of the company.
 The firm is managed by the Partner Management Committee of seven executives.

-The Company currently manages multi-strategy funds, dedicated credit funds, including opportunistic credit funds and Institutional Credit Strategies products, real estate funds and other alternative investment vehicles, including managing collateralized loan obligations.
+The company manages multi-strategy funds, dedicated credit funds, including opportunistic credit funds and Institutional Credit Strategies products, real estate funds and other alternative investment vehicles, including managing collateralized loan obligations.
 The company manages $11.4 billion in multi-strategy funds, $6.4 billion in an opportunistic credit fund, $15.2 billion in institutional credit strategies, and $4.3 billion in real estate funds.